Master of Transnational History

 Why choose the ENS - ENC Master of Transnational History?

-Intensive training(a structuring core curriculum, methodological support), close supervision(individual tutoring, group research, and writing workshops)
+Intensive education (a formative core curriculum, methodological support), close mentoring (one-to-one tutoring, collective research and writing workshops)

-• Ten mobility fieldwork grants or to study at partner universities (Switzerland, Germany, Italy, the UK, etc.)
+- Ten mobility fieldwork grants or to study at partner universities (Switzerland, Germany, Italy, the UK, etc.)

-• An exceptional choice of language courses
+- An exceptional choice of language courses

 Two internationally renowned institutions within PSL, in Paris, a world metropolis that offers considerable resources for transnational history research (libraries and archives, teaching institutions, cultural life).

-Some of the members of the teaching team
+A few members of the academic team

-Patrick Arabeyre* (history of law); Jean-Pierre Bat* (history of Africa); Hélène Blais (imperial history); Olivier Canteaut* (medieval history); Christophe Gauthier* (history of the media); Charlotte Guichard (history of art); Jean-Louis Halpérin (history of law); Rahul Markovits (history of circulation); Christophe Gauthier* (history of the media); Charlotte Guichard (history of art); Jean-Louis Halpérin (history of law); Rahul Markovits (history of circulation); Olivier Poncet* (modern history); Pascale Rabault-Feuerhahn; Pierre Salmon (contemporary history); Nathan Schlanger* (history of heritage); Valérie Theis; Stéphane Van Damme; Édouard Vasseur* (modern history); Blaise Wilfert-Portal (transnational cultural history); Claire Zalc (history of migrations)
+Patrick Arabeyre* (history of law); Jean-Pierre Bat* (history of Africa); Hélène Blais (imperial history); Olivier Canteaut* (medieval history); Christophe Gauthier* (history of the media); Charlotte Guichard (history of art); Jean-Louis Halpérin (history of law); Rahul Markovits (history of circulation); Christophe Gauthier* (history of the media); Charlotte Guichard (history of art); Jean-Louis Halpérin (history of law); Rahul Markovits (history of circulations); Olivier Poncet* (modern history); Pascale Rabault-Feuerhahn; Pierre Salmon (contemporary history); Nathan Schlanger* (history of heritage); Valérie Theis; Stéphane Van Damme; Édouard Vasseur* (modern history); Blaise Wilfert-Portal (transnational cultural history); Claire Zalc (history of migrations)

-* ENC teachers
+* ENC professors

 Prospects

-This is a research master's programme, and students will be helped to write athesis(with a view to being awarded doctoral grants).
-Those wishing to prepare for the agrégation can apply for a place as auditors at the ENS.
+This is a research master's programme, and students will be supported in the writing of a thesis (with a view to receiving a doctoral grant).
+Students wishing to prepare for the agrégation competition exam may apply for auditor status at the ENS.

 Teaching Team